For both primary and secondary teachers.

 - Graphstation: a tool to teach graph theory - John Lamb, Monkwearmouth Academy

-- Greenfoot with Stride: Programming after blocks - Amjad Altadmrii, King’s College London
+- Greenfoot with Stride – programming after blocks - Amjad AlTadmri, King's College London

-- Make Stuff with the Rapberry Pi - Chris Wilde and Marty Edwards, Make Stuff North East
+- Make stuff with the Raspberry Pi - Chris Wilde, Make Stuff North East

 - Modelling the world with Scratch - Nick Cook, Newcastle University